-Retirement benefit obligation, deferred tax liabilities and deposit for future stock subscription were unchanged from year-end whilst customers' deposits increased by 6.78% or ₱1,513,380.
-Customer deposits pertain to additional water meter maintenance collected by CWC.
+Retirement benefit obligation, deferred tax liabilities and deposit for future stock subscription were unchanged from year-end.

-Non-controlling interest represents the share of non-controlling shareholders in the net assets of subsidiaries namely Philippine H2O Ventures, Corp., Nation Water Corp., Metro Agoo Waterworks Incorporated, Buyayao Island Resort Corp. and Philippine Hydro Electric Ventures, Inc. The change in this account is tied-in to the discussion on the related item shown in the statements of comprehensive income discussed earlier.
+Non-controlling interest represents the share of non-controlling shareholders in the net assets of subsidiaries namely Philippine H2O Ventures, Corp., Nation Water Corp., Metro Agoo Waterworks Incorporated, Buyayao Island Resort Corp., Sapulville Enterprises Corp., Sapul Ventures Corp. and Philippine Hydro Electric Ventures, Inc. The change in this account is tied-in to the discussion on the related item shown in the statements of comprehensive income discussed earlier.